Knightfw220/Stock-Price-Prediction-Model/Week 4 Resources/README.md

 model.summary()
 ```

 This example demonstrates a simple LSTM model for regression tasks using dummy data.
-You can adapt it for real-world datasets and more complex use cases.
+It can be adapted for real-world datasets and more complex use cases.

 ---